 In 2012 they were awarded a Qantas Foundation Art Encouragement award, were commissioned to make new works for Monash University Museum of Art and the privately funded Detached Cultural Organisation, and were included in the 2013 Mona Foma festival, organised by the Museum of Old and New Art.
 The Collector project has been a recipient of Australia Council (2012) and Arts Tasmania (2010-2012 inc) funding, The 2008 Rosamund McCulloch studio award and has undertaken residencies in New York (2011) and Paris (2008).

-They are currently working on a of a large suspended sculptural commission for the newly reconfigured Tasmanian Museum and Art Gallery to be installed June 2013.
+They have recently completed a large suspended sculptural commission for the newly reconfigured Tasmanian Museum and Art Gallery in Hobart.

 Meijers + Walsh opened the Artist Run Initiative 6a in Hobart which operated from 2007-2011 and initiated other collaborations within this structure including the major works Battery operated and supercharger (Nextwave festivals 2008 and 2010 respectively) and an Asia link collaborative residency with House Of Natural Fibre in Jogjakarta which resulted in a performance and installation piece at the Sangkring Art space.
 They have also exhibited in various locations nationally in the collaborative project installation/performance group The Holy Trinity.
 (CAST gallery - Hobart, Hell gallery Melbourne, The Chrysalisseum Melbourne, Boxcopy Brisbane.)